kalixia/Grapi/README.md

 complexity of the generated source code and improve the performance and maintenance of code.

-Additionally, RaWSAG can generate a [Dagger](https://github.com/square/dagger) module in order to simplify even more the use of the generated code.
+Additionally, RaWSAG can generate a [Dagger](https://github.com/square/dagger) module in order to simplify even more the use of the generated code and also use [Metrics](http://metrics.codahale.com) in order to measure various timings about your JAX-RS resources.

 ## Current Status